-- 15. Chimney design to match existing detail: rectangular proportion of 1150mm W x 690mm D, extend min 2400 above closest wall plate, with 2 opposing rectangular openings 340mm x 340mm, 340mm from top to long face. - 16.
-Steel chimneys: Mild steel and stainless steel finishes may be used.
+- 45.16.
+Chimney design to match existing detail: rectangular proportion of 1150mm W x 690mm D, extend min 2400 above closest wall plate, with 2 opposing rectangular openings 340mm x 340mm, 340mm from top to long face. - 16.17.
+Steel chimneys: Mild steel and stainless steelstainless-steel finishes may be used in areas of low visibility from common areas.
 Only fixed cowls may be used.
 The HOA may request that top level of cowl to be lower than adjoining chimneys.